 Rowe's time in pressure suits at high altitude made him the go-to man to judge the safety and airworthiness of the Red Bull-Stratos capsule and Baumgartner's

 pressure suit.
 Rowe tested both capsule and pressure suit at the Wyle altitude facility in San Antonio, Texas, and was there for every step of the certification.

 Please join us on Saturday, April 8, and remember to bring a friend!

 Non-Member - $35 per person.

-RSVP: Reservations must be received by June 4th.
+RSVP: Reservations must be received by April 4.
 To make a menu choice, please write your selection in the memo area of your check or on a note.
+Reservations

 unable to give you a refund.